oosayeroo/sayer-gangs/README.md

 ## GetZoneDetails (SERVER SIDE)

- - returns the owner and rep of a sepcific zone
+ - returns the owner and rep and label of a specific zone
  - replace `ROCKF` with the zone you want to get details of.

 ```lua